 You can write an article such as:

-- “10 reasons why you should consider hair restoration,”
+- “10 reasons to consider hair restoration,”

 - “The risks and costs of hair transplant procedures.”